-Albany, known for its whaling and ANZAC history, is home to unforgettable nature experiences and some of the most tranquil parks and beaches in Western Australia.
+Albany, known for its whaling and ANZAC history, is home to unforgettable nature experiences and some of the most stunning parks and beaches in Western Australia.

-Sadly, back in 1914, more than 30,000 Australian and NewZealand ANZAC troops gathered in Albany before leaving for Egypt and then Gallipoli, where they landed on 25 April 1915.
-Many never returned home and many returned home wounded.
+Sadly, at the beginning of World War I in 1914, more than 41,000 Australian and NewZealand ANZAC troops and horses gathered in Albany before leaving for Egypt where they would train for the war.
+From there they headed to Gallipoli, where they landed on 25 April 1915.
+Many returned home wounded, and many never returned at all.

-Albany was chosen as the departure point because not only was it an important coaling and watering port, it also could safely shelter the 38 troopships and escorting warships, giving the ANZACS the chance to head off in convoy together.
+Albany was chosen as the departure point because not only was it an important coal and water port, it also could safely shelter the 38 troopships and escorting warships, giving the ANZACS the chance to head off in convoy together.
 For so many soldiers, Albany was the last part of Australia they ever saw.

 Albany’s sheltered waters and vast nature reserves protect some of Australia’s most rare and endangered species of plants and animals, and most notably, Albany is home to Gilbert’s potoroo – a marsupial resembling a mouse mixed with a wombat, that was once considered extinct.